premc98/EKS_MonitoringApp/README.md

 - aws configure (ren it and provide access tokens for python boto3 module to make changes)
 - aws iam list-users
-- creat a user with the following permissions
+- create a user with the following permissions
   ![Alt text](./IAMUserPolicies.png)

 ## Create a repository in ECR using python boto3 in ecr.py